swellstores/swell-js/stripe_klarna_ideal.md

-# Stripe + Klarna & iDEAL integration
+# Stripe + Klarna, iDEAL & Bancontact integration

-This guide describes how to integrate Klarna and iDEAL using Stripe sources with a custom checkout flow.
+This guide describes how to integrate Klarna, iDEAL and Bancontact using Stripe sources with a custom checkout flow.

-Start by connecting a Stripe account to Swell (Settings > Payments); open "Advanced options" under Stripe settings and check `Enable Klarna` / `Enable iDEAL`.
+Start by connecting a Stripe account to Swell (Settings > Payments); open "Advanced options" under Stripe settings and check `Enable Klarna` / `Enable iDEAL` / `Enable Bancontact`.

 ### Using Stripe.js
 ​